ozgurakan/devopsblog/source/_posts/2013-01-10-cooking-with-chef2.markdown

 ##Deploying with Knife

-We have Chef installed, a very general grasp of roles and cookbooks, and you’re ready to deploy an application.
-We’re going to use the Opscode getting-started cookbook.
+We have Chef installed, a very general grasp of roles and cookbooks, and you're ready to deploy an application.
+We're going to use the Opscode getting-started cookbook.
 The following steps will download the cookbook and put it in your Hosted Chef account for our use:

 	cd ~/chef-repo
 	knife cookbook site install getting-started